 These are the vertical strands of yarn that run the entire length of the rug and form the frame onto which the weft is woven.
 Our artisan weavers use different arrangements of warp threads to create the various patterns.

 The warp beam is the foot-operated roller at the back of the loom that raises and lowers the heddles.

 Weave describes the particular way the warp and weft strands interlace.
 Using different warp and weft arrangements as well as gearings, our weavers are able to create the different weave patterns.

 Our weavers are our extended family.
 These talented artisans create the rugs by hand on a loom, carrying on knowledge and traditions passed down through generations.

 A weaver’s knot is used to join two threads together, for instance when a warp thread breaks.
 It produces a small knot that can pass through the heddles in order to continue weaving.
 Weaver’s knots are usually so fine as to be unnoticeable in the finished rug.

-The spun fibres used for weaving are known as yarn.
-We use all natural sustainable fibres, such as wool, cotton and hemp, for our indoor rugs, and recycled PET yarn for our Indoor Outdoor Collection.
+The spun fibers used for weaving are known as yarn.
+We use all natural and sustainable fibers, such as jute, wool and linen.